Curriculum, Subjects, Examination, and Credits

 Studying means fulfilling study requirements (learning subjects) in the curriculum of your programme or specialisation.
 Studies are credit-based: for the successful completion of each subject, you receive a number of credits (“points”) depending on difficulty.
 The number of credits given does not depend on the mark.
 You can find the credit values for individual subjects in the Karolinka and in the Study Information System (SIS).

 Subjects are compulsory, elective, or optional.
 You need to successfully complete all the compulsory subjects, otherwise you cannot complete your studies.
 From the elective subjects on offer, you have to obtain at least the minimum number of credits required (listed in the Karolinka).
 You can then choose optional subjects to gain the remaining credits and achieve the required limit.
-You have to gain a total of 180 credits for a bachelor’s programme (three years standard) and 120 credits in a post-bachelor’s programme (two years standard) – the ideal rate is to obtain 30 credits in a semester and 60 in a year.
+You have to gain a total of 180 credits for a bachelor’s programme (three years standard) and 120 credits in a post-bachelor’s programme (two years standard) – the ideal rate is to obtain 30 credits in a semester (60 in a year).

 You may register for each subject twice during one period of studies (not necessarily in the following year).
 If you do not complete a compulsory subject following your second registration, you will not pass the assessment of study performance prior to the state final exam, and as a result you will not complete your studies successfully.
 Find out more in the Registration for Subjects chapter.